-Meat that is a little burnt can be tasty with the addition of barbecue sauce.
+I discovered that if I burned meat a little, I could add some barbecue sauce to make it tasty.
 If I overcooked it in a slow cooker, I might add it to a cream soup or chicken salad.
 Or I might shred it for sliders or tacos.

 I’ll salvage overcooked, mushy veggies by pureeing them and adding them to soups, baked potatoes, and smoothies.
 Overdone beans that are not too burnt can be added to chili or a spicy gumbo.
 A small amount of smokey beans could be used in refried beans — just mix with fresh ingredients (including beans that are not burnt) and put the rest in the freezer for another meal.
 You may need to adjust the spices.

 Salmon loaf too dried out?
 Crumble it and add it to pasta sauce for a tasty meal.
 Add the salmon at the very end just to warm it through.
 You can even turn lightly charred fish into Cajun blackened fish with the right seasonings.
 It’s worth experimenting to avoid food waste!